Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 \citep{villani2003,Otto2001}.
 This functional quantifies the spread of a distribution, and by considering its variation along geodesics, one can describe geometric properties of the deformation of distributions.
 In particular, the convexity of $\mathcal{E}$ along Wasserstein geodesics corresponds to the curvature of the measure space \citep{lott2009ricci,sturm2006geometryI,sturm2006geometryII}.
 That is, curvature is defined as the response of entropy to deformations of the distribution.

 In this sense, curvature appears not as a local tensor on a Riemannian manifold, but first as the rate of change of a functional on the space of measures.
 Therefore, in order to construct the curvature geometry of cosmological density fields, it is necessary to translate this global concept into local quantities of the density field.
 This point connects with recent perturbative frameworks in which local tensor fields are used as arguments of bias functions \citep{2024PhRvD.110f3543M}, but in the present work the curvature tensor is introduced not from a functional expansion but as a local limit of entropy response.
-Thus, the second-order tensor appearing here is not a variable of bias expansion, but a local quantity naturally derived from the geometry of measure space.
+Thus, the second-order tensor appearing here is not a variable of bias expansion, but a local quantity derived from the geometry of measure space.
+Details of the formulations and related properties are extensively discussed in a companion paper \citep{takeuchi2026entropic_curvature_cosmo}.

+We now make this statement explicit.
+Let $\rho_s$ be a smooth curve in Wasserstein space generated by a velocity potential $\phi_s$: